karls/gocardless-clj/README.md

 Now, when you navigate to, say, http://6b2806c0.ngrok.com/example-bill and go through the GoCardless' Connect flow, the resource should be confirmed and the response should be something like `{:success true}`.

+Webhooks can be tested in a similar way.
+There is a Webhook tool in the developer panel that can be used to generate webhooks against the example app.
+Make sure the Web Hook URL is correct, i.e pointing to the URL similar to http://6b2806c0.ngrok.com/webhook/.
+The endpoint simply prints `true` or `false` depending on whether or not the webhook is valid.

 ## Contributing